 EdSp in Educational Leadership and Policy Analysis

 The EdSp program prepares students to become inquiring, reflective school leaders at the school and district levels.
 We serve a diverse population of graduate students who are making a positive difference in students' lives.
 The program is delivered through a series of authentic learning experiences and formative assessments designed to meet the individual and group needs of students in each class.
 Students are expected to demonstrate their competence across a broad range of school and district issues such as instructional leadership, organizational development, fiscal and legal compliance, professional ethics and responsibility, professional development, and internal/external interpersonal relationships.
-Classes are typically taught as "hybrid" courses, which include online coursework and face-to-face meetings on weekends.
+Classes are typically taught as "hybrid" courses, which include online synchronous meetings on weekends.
 Typically, in the Fall and Spring semesters, classes meet once a month on Friday evenings and Saturdays, during the day.
 In the summer, courses meet on Fridays and Saturdays, but only for three weekends during the first (June) or second (July) summer sessions.
 The program meets the requirements for both building-level and district-level certification requirements in Missouri, as well as many other states.
 Certification may require additional or particular course choices.
 Check with your advisor.

-The EdSp requires a student to select one of three emphasis areas.
+The EdSp requires a student to select one of four emphasis areas.
 While the general degree requirements are listed below, students should refer to the emphasis area pages for detailed information on degree requirements.

 The EdSp degree is a 30-hour or more program of study, which includes the following required courses.

 |ED_LPA 8419||Superintendent: Structures and Processes for Effective Schools||3|

 |ED_LPA 8423||Advanced Leadership for Learning Environments||3|